Annual Scientific Report 2020

 Once your research proposal has been granted, we offer professional project management and coordination, communication and exploitation services for your research projects and clinical studies.

-EIBIR is a reliable partner in following the rules and regulations of Horizon 2020 while making them more easily accessible and less burdensome and gives you space and time to focus on project’s success.
+EIBIR is a reliable partner in following the rules and regulations of Horizon 2020 and other funding schemes while making them more easily accessible and less burdensome and gives you space and time to focus on project’s success.

 Save precious time